ubclaunchpad/LP-website/handbook/onboarding/everyone.md

 * Make sure you install the Slack app on your phone so you don't miss anything!
 * Read our [Slack](https://docs.ubclaunchpad.com/handbook/tools/slack) guide, which will tell you how to make the most of Slack and any noteworthy channels you should join off the bat!

-### GitHub Access

-Make sure you are part of the [UBC Launch Pad GitHub organization](https://github.com/ubclaunchpad/).

-* You should be able to access our private repositories, such as [`ubclaunchpad/ideas`](https://github.com/ubclaunchpad/ideas)
-* Read our [Intro to GitHub](../tools/github.md) guide, which will help you get started on leveraging GitHub and setting up notifications.

 ### Rocket Setup

 [Rocket](https://github.com/ubclaunchpad/rocket2) is our Slack bot and team management tool - make sure you help Rocket get to know you!
 In any Slack channel, write the following: